sisrfeng/coc-wiki/F.A.Q.md

 ## How to make preview window shown aside with pum?

-[PR 9616](https://github.com/neovim/neovim/pull/9616) is required, you can merge the PR from master of neovim or use my fork at [chemzqm/neovim](https://github.com/chemzqm/neovim) to test floating preview window.
+[PR 9616](https://github.com/neovim/neovim/pull/9616) is required, you can merge the PR from master of neovim or use my fork at [chemzqm/neovim](https://github.com/chemzqm/neovim) and compile neovim to test floating preview window.

 To make sure floating preview window could work: